Bop2000/DANTE/SelfDriving_Virtual_Labs/Architected_Materials_Design/README.md

 # Pipeline

-To run the self-driving virtual laboratory for architected materials design, please run the following line in terminal:
+To run the self-driving virtual laboratory for architected materials design using DOTS, see `DOTS_VL_Architected_Materials_Design.ipynb` for detailed instruction

+To have a quick start, please run the following line in terminal:

 ```shell
 bash run.sh